Kuching: Leisure and conservation areas

 A number of leisure spots and conservation areas can be found in Kuching.
 The Talang-Satang National Park was established with the primary aim of conserving Sarawak's marine turtle population.
 It covers a total area of approximately 19,400 hectare, and comprises all lands below the high tide marks on the respective islands.
 The park also comprises the coastline and sea surrounding four islands of the southwest coast of Sarawak; Talang Besar, Talang Kecil off Sematan, and Satang Besar and Satang Kecil off Santubong, near Kuching.
 These four "Turtle Islands" are responsible for 95% of all the turtle landings in Sarawak and the park also includes the Tukong Ara-Banun Island Wildlife Sanctuary, two tiny islets which are important nesting sites for colonies of bridled terns and black-naped terns.

 Damai, one of Sarawak's main beach resort area, is located on the Santubong Peninsula, about 35 minutes drive from Kuching.
 The area has sandy beaches at the foot of an imposing jungle-covered mountain.
-Damai features three world-class resort hotels such as the Damai Beach Resort, Damai Puri Resort and Spa and One Hotel Santubong.
+Damai features three world-class resort hotels such as the Damai Beach Resort, Damai Puri Resort and Spa and Century Santubong Beach Resort.
 Each resort has their own private beach, swimming pool and offers jet-skiing, waterskiing, windsurfing, mountain biking, tennis, squash and fitness centres.
 There is also an international standard 18-hole golf course designed by the legendary Arnold Palmer located nearby.
 Other attractions include the Damai Central, Permai Rainforest Resort, Sarawak Cultural Village and the sleepy fishing villages of Santubong and Buntal with their excellent seafood restaurants.
 While for visitors who like adventurous activities, there is a trekking activity on Mount Santubong.

 Aside from that, Damai is also one of the places in Sarawak to see the Irrawaddy dolphin as the mammals can be spotted along the Salak River, Santubong estuary and at the Bako-Buntal Bay.
 The Santubong Peninsula offers a few sites for bird watching with the BirdLife International Organisation has registered the whole area on Bako-Buntal Bay as an 'Important Bird Area'.
 Between October and March, the Buntal River becomes an important wintering ground for bird migration.
 Birds which have been spotted by the Malaysian Nature Society (Kuching Branch) at Buntal include a variety of plovers, sandpipers, egrets, terns, and other rare migrants, while resident birds include collared kingfisher, the white-bellied sea eagle, and brahminy kite.

 National parks in Kuching include the Bako National Park and the Kuching Wetlands National Park as well as the Semenggoh Wildlife Centre which operates an orangutan orphanage and rehabilitation program.
 Also available near Kuching are the Gunung Gading National Park and the Kubah National Park.
 Located about 40-minutes drive from Kuching is Santubong, a prominent beach resort area home to numerous world-class beach resorts.
 Other beaches near Kuching are the Lundu Beach and the Sematan Beach.
-The Borneo Highlands Resort is also nearby, located 1000-metres above sea level.
+The Borneo Highlands Resort (currently closed) is also nearby, located 1000-metres above sea level.